-The C30 can interface with associated circuit breakers.
+The T35 can interface with associated circuit breakers.
 In many cases the application monitors the state of the breaker, that can be presented on faceplate LEDs, along with a breaker trouble indication.
 Breaker operations can be manually initiated from faceplate keypad or automatically initiated from a FlexLogic operand.
 A setting is provided to assign names to each breaker; this user-assigned name is used for the display of related flash messages.
 These features are provided for two breakers; the user can use only those portions of the design relevant to a single breaker, which must be breaker 1.

-For the following discussion it is assumed the SETTINGS $\Rightarrow \emptyset$ SYSTEM SETUP $\Rightarrow \emptyset$ BREAKER \Rightarrow BREAKER 1(2) \Rightarrow BREAKER FUNCTION setting is "Enabled" for each breaker.

-b) CONTROL MODE SELECTION AND MONITORING
+For the following discussion it is assumed the SETTINGS \Rightarrow \clubsuit SYSTEM SETUP \Rightarrow \clubsuit BREAKERS \Rightarrow BREAKER 1(2) \Rightarrow BREAKER 1 b) CONTROL MODE SELECTION AND MONITORING